AindreaAjax/ML_Introduction/Statistics/Theory/10_ANOVA.md

 1. Independence: The observations are independent within and across the groups.
 2. Normality: The response variable is approximately normally distributed within each group.
 3. Equal variance: The variance of the response variable is roughly the same in each group.
+4. Sample size: Each group should have at least 30 observations.

 ## Post-hoc tests/Pairwise comparisons for determining which groups have statistically significant differences in their means